CaptainATW/academic-victim/README.md

 # Academic Victim

-If you're reading this, you're an **academic victim**.
+If you're reading this, thats probably what you look like ->

 ## Installation

 To install this project, you need to clone or download the repository.
 Unlike traditional executables, you will need to run the project from source.

 ### Requirements
-- You **will need an OpenAI API key** if you want to utilize GPT-4 or other OpenAI GPT models.
+- You **will need an OpenAI API key** if you want to utilize GPT-4o, or other OpenAI GPT models.

 ### Installation via GitHub Desktop and VSCode